- focus on multidisciplinary working

-It aims to equip mental health professionals with a clear range of knowledge values and skills, all of which have been clearly demonstrated to be effective in meeting the needs of people who experience serious mental health problems and their families/carers.
-It leads to a BSc (Hons) in Health & Social Care Practice (Psychosocial Interventions).
+It aims to equip mental health professionals with a clear range of knowledge values and skills, all of which have been clearly demonstrated to be effective in meeting the needs of people who experience serious mental health problems and their families or carers.
+It leads to a BSc (Hons) in Health and Social Care Practice (Psychosocial Interventions).

 Structure and content

 You will complete five modules for the BSc (Hons) and Graduate Diploma:

 - Cognitive Behavioural Therapy and Psychosocial Interventions for Psychosis: Introduction and Application

 - Working in Partnership with People who Experience Psychosis

 - Psychological Interventions for working with People who experience Psychosis

 The first four modules must be completed for the Diploma (Level 5) plus two mandatory modules outside the programme.